Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \subsubsection{Local observables: double occupancy and local moment}

 The microscopic evolution of double occupancy $\bar d$ and local moment $\bar m$ with $V$ is summarized in Fig.~\ref{fig:dbclcmu4}.
 For the $3\times4$ lattice, $\bar d$ increases slightly (from $0.085$ to $0.10$) as $V$ grows, while $\bar m$ decreases marginally, indicating that moderate nonlocal repulsion weakens spin polarization by promoting charge segregation.
-In contrast, the $4\times4$ lattice displays a nonmonotonic evolution: $\bar d$ initially decreases up to $V\!\approx\!0.4$, suggesting enhanced localization, then rises again at larger $V$ as charge order develops.
-The complementary behavior of $\bar m$---peaking where $\bar d$ is minimal--- signals competition between magnetic and charge degrees of freedom.
+In contrast, the $4\times4$ lattice displays a non-monotonic evolution: $\bar d$ initially decreases up to $V\!\approx\!0.4$, suggesting enhanced localization, then rises again at larger $V$ as charge order develops.
+The complementary behavior of $\bar m$---peaking where $\bar d$ is minimal---signals competition between magnetic and charge degrees of freedom.
 Thus, even at moderate $U=4$, the inclusion of $V$ induces rich finite-size-dependent crossovers between spin- and charge-dominated configurations.
+Finite-size scaling behavior of the average double occupancy $\bar{d}$ is discussed in Appendix \ref{FSSU4}.